lucasfrmr/expressJsonDB/README.md

 - index.html: An example HTML file served by the application.

-- public/: A directory containing static files such as CSS stylesheets.
+- public/: A directory containing static files.

 Feel free to modify and extend this application as needed.